1. Home

 Total Product Life Cycle Advisory Program (TAP)

-The Centers for Medicare and Medicaid Services (CMS) and the FDA have announced a new Medicare coverage pathway: the Regulatory Alignment for Predictable and Immediate Device (RAPID) Coverage Pathway.
+On April 23, 2026, the Centers for Medicare and Medicaid Services (CMS) and the FDA announced a new Medicare coverage pathway: the Regulatory Alignment for Predictable and Immediate Device (RAPID) Coverage Pathway.
 RAPID will accelerate beneficiary access to eligible devices with Breakthrough Designation.
 More details about the RAPID pathway are available here.

 For TAP innovators with devices currently enrolled in the Pilot, those with Breakthrough-designated devices not currently enrolled in TAP, and/or those interested in pursuing RAPID, read more here.